clemsos/writings/_quora/2018-08-26-How-do-Chinese-name-their-new-babies.md

 source: quora
 language: en
 title: |
-    How do Chinese name their new babies? -
+    How do Chinese name their new babies?
-    Quora
 ---

 I know several people who bought a name online for their children.